shuffle-dev/cli/README.md

 # Shuffle CLI

-Command-line tool for working with Shuffle projects, Design sessions, and Redesign sessions from your terminal.
+Command-line tool for working with [Shuffle Editor](https://shuffle.dev) projects, design sessions, and redesign sessions from your terminal.

-Use it to sign in to Shuffle, list and download projects, sync project files, generate new designs, redesign existing pages, and save generated project links for later use.
+Use it to sign in to Shuffle, list and download projects, sync project files, generate new designs, redesign existing pages, and save generated projects for later use.

 ## Requirements